 The cook time is going to depend on your salmon thickness.
 And the type of salmon, because fattier salmon filets do have a little more wiggle room in timing before drying out.

-Once the salmon is done, top with a little extra teriyaki sauce as desired, some green onions, sesame seeds, and cilantro for added flavor, and you’re ready to dig in!
+Once the salmon is done, top the filets with a little extra teriyaki sauce if you’d like.
+They’re excellent served with garnishes; try sliced green onions, sesame seeds, or cilantro.
+Then, it’s time to dig in and enjoy!

 The eternal question: what goes with this?

 When it comes to side dishes to serve with this Asian-inspired salmon, simple (and time saver) sides include rice and a green veggie.
 Give my Instant Pot Cilantro Lime Rice a try for an easy carb side dish and serve it with air fryer frozen brussels sprouts, green beans, or broccoli.